isabella232/search-promote.en-1/help/c-about-settings-menu/c-about-rewrite-rules-menu.md

 ---
 description: Use the Rewrite Rules menu to set crawl and search URL and title rules.
-seo-description: Use the Rewrite Rules menu to set crawl and search URL and title rules.
-seo-title: About the Rewrite Rules menu
 solution: Target
 subtopic: Rewrite Rules
 title: About the Rewrite Rules menu